remotemobprogramming/remotemobprogramming.github.io/typist.md

 Be patient when giving the typist commands.
 *You* are responsible that the typist feels comfortable.

+### Be unobtrusive.
+Accept the freedom of the typist.
+Before giving advice, make sure the typist is open for it.
+A typical example is when the typist is doing a refactoring manually and you know how to do this with IDE functions only.

 ### Be equal.
 Make sure that you don't dominate the *rest of the team*.
 If you realize you're talking too much, you might be leading by giving command over command.